How It Works

 Step 2: Send Out Invitations

 You got your project.
 Now, go build your Tribe.
 Send out invitations.
-Some will not accept your invite.
-Others will.
-But, do not accept them all.
+Some will accept your invitation.
+Others will not.
+But, whoever does, do not accept them all.

 Step 3: Screen